Delaware Gambling Regulation

 Sports Betting Regulations in Delaware

-Sports Betting Regulations imageDelaware lives up to its official nickname as it became the first state to approve legal sports wagering after the repeal of the federal ban under PASPA (Professional and Amateur Sports Protection Act) in 2018.
+Sports Betting Regulations imageDelaware lives up to its official nickname, becoming the first state to authorize legal sports wagering after the repeal of the federal ban under PASPA (Professional and Amateur Sports Protection Act) in 2018.
 The state lottery operator regulates and controls sports wagering, which is confined to the three racinos for the time being.

-The retail sportsbooks are taxed at a 50% rate imposed on their sports wagering revenue.
-Residents of the First State cannot punt on events that involve local college teams, although betting on collegiate games is generally permitted.
+The retail sportsbooks are taxed at a rate of 50% on their sports wagering revenue.
+Residents of the First State cannot place bets on events that involve local college teams, although betting on collegiate games is generally permitted.
 Retail locations and racinos are not required to pay integrity fees to professional sports leagues.

 License Types and Requirements in Delaware